Joey Rosin & Hannah Wagner

 Lighting Design: Elizabeth Redding

-Show running time is approximately 1 Hour with no pause.
+Show running time is approximately one hour with no intermission.

 Hannah Wagner (Choreographer/Dancer) began dancing in her hometown St. Paul, Minnesota at the Classical Ballet Academy of Ballet Minnesota.
 She graduated with her BFA in Dance Performance and Choreography from the University of Missouri-Kansas City.
 Hannah has since had the opportunities to perform with Nimbus Dance Works, Wylliams Henry Contemporary Dance, Ballet Minnesota, Caterina Rago Dance Company, Buglisi Dance Theatre, and The Dynamite Experience.
 In 2018, Hannah was invited to perform at the Perpetuum Mobile Festival in Brussels, Belgium where she premiered an original work “Am I…?”.
 Since then, she has become a resident artist with The Dancing Society based in Brussels, and returned to the festival in 2022 to premiere IN EACH PASSING MOMENT... with Joey Rosin.
 Hannah continues to develop her own creative work, and is passionate about projects based in collaboration andcooperation.
 This is her first time presenting her original work in New York.